ACHIEVEMENTS AND PERFORMANCE: Achievements April 2018 – March 2019

 The Lighthouse Project is a registered UK online centre that is part of a national network of over 400 centres, run by the Good Things Foundation, who help tackle digital exclusion by providing free internet access and training for beginners to learn about computers, online skills, health, financial tools, and improved communication.

 Our UK online centre activities are aimed at improving digital skills and tackling digital exclusion.
 The provision of basic online and computing skills remains a significant part of our work in helping tackle the digital exclusion experienced by over 24% of people in the UK (8 million+).
 This work is always in high demand.
-During the year we have helped over 350 people to start a Learn My Way Online Basics course, set up email accounts or start using the internet.
+During the year we have helped over 271 people to start a Learn My Way Online Basics course, set up email accounts or start using the internet.
+In a visitor survey, carried out in Autumn 2018, 48% of respondents indicate we had helped them to improve their computer skills.

 Through our UK online centre membership we are a City & Guilds assessment centre for the City & Guilds EL3 module for Online Basics, and during the year we offered assessments for many new learners for whom it was their first formal qualification since leaving school.